sous-chefs/percona/README.md

 * Be the most flexible way to setup a MySQL distribution through Chef
     * Support for Chef Solo
     * Support for Chef Server
-* Leverage to official Opscode MySQL cookbook as much as possible.
 * Support the following common database infrastructures:
     * Single server instance
     * Traditional Master/Slave replication
     * Multi-master cluster replication
-* Support the most recent Chef 10 & 11 runtime environments
+* Support the most recent Chef runtime environments
 * Be the easiest way to setup a MySQL distribution through Chef